intellisol/customercare/README.md

 ## Database

-Run the `customer_care/init_db.py` script to create the `tickets` table in your PostgreSQL instance:
+Run the `customer_care/init_db.py` script to create the `tickets` table in your PostgreSQL instance.
+The table includes optional `customer_name` and `sap_customer` columns for storing customer details when available:

 ```bash
 python -m customer_care.init_db